-It is not that devotion is bad; but it is not ordinarly taken to mean intentness on one's own soul, so it may not reach high.
-Further, devotion, as I see it, is a strong outlet of id (libido), and serves the animal kingdom too.
+It is not that devotion is bad; but it is not ordinarly taken to mean intentness on one's own soul, and therefore may not reach high.
+Outward-turned devotion may be regarded as an outlet of id (libido), and serves the animal kingdom too.
 The young makes a show of devotion to superiors for gains, hoping to adjust finely and perhaps grow to "take over some of the business" in time.
 That is how devotion works in the conformism of apes and their likes.
-So devotion directed to someone else as a part of dualism, seems to miss one's own deep Self and monism (advaita).
+So devotion directed to someone else as a part of dualism, could miss the inner aspects of the whole thing, that is, one's own deep Self and monism (advaita).

 Family outlets.
 Devotion and love are related.
 In a good family a parent gives his dear ones love to "set them free" by steps and stages.
 It may take twenty-thirty years, and in some unfortunate cases it does not happen.
 A bad parental figure may never do.

 If the natural family-related libido growth and its phases do not work so well, a step-in parent may exploit the thwarted, unused id, by setting up traps of yoga.
 "Cry to Divine Mother, and she will come" seems to be one such frustration trap.
 "Divine Mother, Divine Father, Divine Beloved, Divine Friend" makes use of natural longings for belonging, and can be dangerous if pursued intently, devotedly, as described in QUAG circles.
 It is not without reason that devotion may lead to very little advancement on the giant (spiritual) path; for it suggests being trapped in id.